 Learning disabilities aren't the same as learning challenges that are caused by problems with seeing, hearing, or moving.
-They aren't linked to emotional problems or to your culture, environment, or income.
-But many children with learning disabilities have other problems that make school hard.
-These include ADHD and problems with behavior or memory.
+But many children with learning disabilities have other conditions that make school hard.
+These include ADHD and issues with behavior or memory.

 What causes it?

 Most of the time, experts don't know the reason for learning disabilities.
 But these disabilities tend to run in families.